 If you desire a live tree, EHS recommends purchasing it from the MU Forestry Club, which sprays the trees with a fire retardant and tags them at no additional cost.
-EHS understands 2013 sales will occur from 4:00 to 8:00 p.m. on December 6th and December 13th and 8:00 a.m. to 8:00 p.m. on December 7th, 8th, 14th and 15th at MU's Reactor Field parking lot.
-The Forestry Club can arrange delivery for a nominal fee to local locations.
-If you purchase a live tree from another source, the Forestry Club will spray and tag your tree for a nominal fee during the period they offer trees for sale.
+EHS understands 2014 sales will occur from 4:00 to 8:00 p.m. on December 5th and December 12th and 8:00 a.m. to 8:00 p.m. on December 6th, 7th, 13th and 14th on the east side of Faurot Field.
+The Forestry Club can arrange delivery for a nominal $5 fee to local locations.
+If you purchase a live tree from another source, the Forestry Club will spray and tag your tree at no charge during the period they offer trees for sale.

-If trees and/or boughs become dry before these dates they must be removed prior.
+If trees and/or boughs become dry before these dates they must be immediately removed.
 Electrical cords for lights should not be run through or under a door, especially a metal door.
 Such practice can lead to electrocution or a fire.
-If you have any questions concerning this information, please call David Dorth or Jim Pasley at Environmental Health & Safety, (573) 882-7018.
+If you have any questions concerning this information, please call David Dorth or Jim Pasley at Environmental Health and Safety, (573) 882-7018.

 Please distribute this information to the appropriate personnel in your department/building.
 (PDF format available.)
 Contact Environmental Health and Safety at (573) 882-7018 for more information.

 - Trees must not be placed near a stairway, radiator, exit, hallway, or any other location where the tree, if standing or fallen, would block an escape route, signage or increase fire risk.

 - If you own or plan on purchasing an artificial holiday tree check to make sure it is marked "U.L.
 Listed" and labeled "Fire Resistant".